Updated December 17, 2020

 You will be in contact with other participants but by keeping each person healthy, we hope to keep everyone healthy, forming our own travel bubble.

-- For our scheduled group tours available to everyone, we will require a negative COVID test or proof of vaccination.
+- For our scheduled group tours available to everyone, we will require a negative COVID test or proof of vaccination, once they are widely available.
 If you cannot obtain a test locally, we will facilitate mail-based tests that are quite reasonable at $119.

 - We will encourage our travelers to be extra careful during travel to the tour location.